gemerden/statemachine/statemachine/docs/tutorial.md

 The following classes are part of the public API of the statemachine.

 * `StateMachine`: the class where are all functionality of the state machine is defined,
-* `StatefulObject(object)`: the class that can be used to make (almost) any python sub-class stateful,
+* `StatefulObject(object)`: the class that can be subclassed to make (almost) any python object stateful,
 * exception classes:
     * `MachineError(Exception)`: raised in case of a misconfiguration of the state machine,
-    * `TransitionError(Exception)`: raised when a non-existing transition is attempted,
+    * `TransitionError(Exception)`: raised when a state transition fails,

 ### Basics: The Simplest StateMachine

-To start off we will show the simplest example of state machine.
+To get right to it we will show the simplest example of state machine.
 It defines states and transitions.
 ```python
 from statemachine.machine import StateMachine, StatefulObject, TransitionError